 Her stock in Hollywood rose when Gene Kelly and Stanley Donen cast her as the female lead in their 1952 musical classic “Singin’ in the Rain.”
 Reynolds made several other musicals at the studio, including 1953’s “I Love Melvin” and “Give a Girl a Break.”
 She got a chance at more dramatic fare with 1956’s “The Catered Affair” with Bette Davis.
 Reynolds started to freelance in 1957 and found success at Universal with the comedy “Tammy and the Bachelor” and had a No. 1 hit tune with “Tammy.”

-She earned her only best actress Oscar nomination for 1964’s “The Unsinkable Molly Brown.”
+She earned her only lead actress Oscar nomination for 1964’s “The Unsinkable Molly Brown.”
 She also starred in the 1967 hit comedy “Divorce American Style.”

-Later, Reynolds turned to Broadway, where she starred in the 1973 revival of “Irene” and began performing in nightclubs, which she still does today.
+Later, Reynolds turned to Broadway, where she starred in the 1973 revival of “Irene” and began performing in nightclubs.
 She also guest-starred on countless TV series including “Alice” and TV movies such as 1987’s “Sadie and Son.”
 In the 1990s, Reynolds returned to feature films, receiving rave reviews in Albert Brooks’ 1996 comedy “Mother,” as well as playing Kevin Kline’s mother in 1997’s “In & Out.”
 She also appeared as Grace’s mother in several episodes of the NBC comedy “Will & Grace.”

 “I have poor taste in men,” she told The Times in 1997.
 “Most of my problems have come from the men I've married....
 Still, I think you should follow your heart.
 I'm not a bitter person.
 I'd never sink to that.”